 Cost Performance Index Formula

-The Cost Performance Index is calculated by dividing the Earned value (EV) by the Actual Cost (AC).
+Once you have these values, you can calculate the Cost Performance Index by dividing the Earned value (EV) by the Actual Cost (AC).

 Cost Performance Index= EV/AC